Bruce Woolley: The Radio Science Orchestra

 In 1994, Woolley, Matthew Seligman, Chris Elliott and Andy Visser founded The Radio Science Orchestra (RSO), a theremin-led space age pop ensemble inspired by the birth of electronic music.
 The ensemble has recorded for film, television and radio, and provides bespoke arrangements and audio-visual performances combining live music, archive footage and narration.

 In 1996, the RSO released a début EP, Memories of the Future.
 In 1997, together with Grace Jones, the RSO provided the title track "Storm" for The Avengers movie starring Sean Connery, Uma Thurman and Ralph Fiennes.
 In 1999, the RSO released a follow-up EP, Reverb.
 The RSO created a live score Ray Santilli's Alien Autopsy, an interactive soundtrack for Superstructure With Satellites at the Tate Gallery.
 In 2002, the RSO performed at Shanghai's International Pop Festival.
 The same year, Grace Jones and Luciano Pavarotti performed the RSO's arrangement of "Pourquoi me Reveiller".
+In 2003, the RSO scored Alien Invasion, a three-minute viral commercial for Greenpeace.

 In 2004, the ensemble provided music for the "Electric Storm" installation at London's South Bank for Shell.
 This featured a 24-hour soundtrack with forty loudspeakers, lights, music and artificial fog created from water which was pumped from the Thames.
 All the power for the show was derived from a huge wind turbine, specially installed alongside the Waterloo footbridge.

 In 2009, the RSO performed at TED Global with Thomas Dolby.
-In 2013, the RSO scored a three-minute viral commercial for Greenpeace.
 In 2006, the RSO played with Thomas Dolby at London's ICA.
 In 2017, the RSO and Polly Scattergood released "Video Killed the Radio Star (Darkstar)", remixed by Steve Dub of the Chemical Brothers, and used as the soundtrack for trailers for the MTV Music Video Awards, featuring Katy Perry.

 In 2019, the RSO presented "Music out of the Moon" at Bluedot Festival (Jodrell Bank Observatory), and TED Summit, Edinburgh.
 The performances celebrated the anniversary of Apollo 11, and included reconstructed tracks for theremin and jazz band from Harry Revel and Les Baxter's 1947 record Music Out of the Moon, played from space by Neil Armstrong in 1969.

 The RSO has appeared on MTV, EBN, BBC 1, BBC 2, BBC World Service Television News, ITV, Channel 1, Channel 4, Radio 2, (including the Chris Evans Drivetime show in February 2008), Radio 3, Radio 4 and at Glastonbury Festival.

 Bruce appeared with the Radio Science Orchestra at Leicester National Space Centre in November 2023.